 The data requestor can retrieve the details of the concerned vessels in a single report instead of searching for several messages (e.g. SITREP “1” for ship “A” and SITREP “2” for ship “B” in case of a collision between vessels “A” and “B”).

-Creation/update/deletion of feedback (available in the new protocol)
+Creation/update/deletion of feedback

 As clarified in the previous chapter 2.5, feedback on IRs should be notified to report the result of inspections and/or to provide additional information about an accident/incident.